NEWS

 Experts reveal if the popular '5-second rule' for food is true or not

 Everyone swears by the 5-second rule about food falling on the floor.
 But is it really true?
-Experts have valuable input
+Experts have valuable input.

 Everyone has heard of the famous 5-second rule regarding most food products.
-The rule that is fervently practiced by people across the globe states that if a food item falls to the ground, it can be picked up and eaten within 5 seconds.
+The rule that is fervently practiced by people across the globe states that if a food item falls to the ground, it can be picked up and consumed within 5 seconds.
 The basic idea revolving around the same is that germs take time to get in contact with the food and make it harmful to consume.
 However, there is a science-backed opinion that differs from the same, per Food and Wine.
 Experts believe that even 5 seconds is too much time for food to get contaminated on the floor.

 Representative Image Source: Pexels| Tima Miroshnichenko